overheadhunter/FXThreads/README.md

 Switching main and background threads in JavaFX made easy.

+This project consists of a single class, thus the easiest way of integrating it is by copying it to your project and maybe rename the package.

 ## Example 1
 ``` java
 // get some string from a remote server: